home-assistant/companion.home-assistant/docs/notifications/commands.md

 ![Android](/assets/android.svg)

 On Android you can send `message: command_activity` to launch any activity.
 This command requires a specific permission that the app is unable to prompt or auto-accept.
-Instead by sending the command for the first time the app will launch an activity allowing the user to enable Home Assistant access to the devices Display over other apps Policy.
+Instead by sending the command for the first time the app will launch an activity allowing the user to enable Home Assistant access to the device\'s Display over other apps Policy.
 This is required in order for the app to gain control of this setting.

 The `intent_action` parameter will need to be set to the Intent Action string, or the notification will post as normal.
 If the activity requires a URI then you will need set that as the `intent_uri`, otherwise the notification will post as normal. `intent_package_name` can be set to the package of where the activity is to be launched, otherwise Android will make a best effort to pick a default.
 If the package cannot be found then the notification will post as normal.
 You must know the intending URI (if required), action and package to start the activity.
 Typically this will be a documented feature if supported by the app.